arale61/ProxyAndSignError/README.md

 ```

 ## Proposal

+**UPDATE:** NEW ISSUE RELATED WITH HTTP HEADERS THAT ASPNETCORE.PROXY GENERATES/MANAGES AND WHEN THE SIGNER FROM AWSSIGNATUREVERSION4 TRIES TO CALCULATE THE SIGNATURE MAKED ME REFUSE FROM THIS INTEGRATION.

 While trying to sort out a solution, I wanted to understand the HttpContent class better and how it works internally.

 Also I wanted to see alternative versions for reading the content from AwsSignatureVersion4.